 There are two types of law which need to be understood when arbitration is the dispute resolution mechanism.
 Firstly, the law of the contract, or the substantive law, needs to be ascertained as this is the law that will be applied to the dispute itself.
 Secondly the law of the seat, or the procedural law, will need to be understood as this is the law that will govern the procedure of the arbitration and is not to be misunderstood with the rules of the arbitration which set out the procure and specific rules to be followed in the arbitration.
-However, these are themselves subordinate to the procedure law that applies to the arbitration.
-If there is any conflict between the procedural law and the arbitration rules it will be the procedural law that will take precedence.
+However, these are themselves subordinate to the procedure law that applies to the arbitration rules it will be the procedural law that will take precedence.